Updated on 18 August 2017

 The food was really impressive, exactly the sort of hearty comfort food that you dream of in cold weather but so rarely find in London.
 We shared a sticky shallot tarte tatin to start.
 Topped with goat’s cheese, this was utter perfection.
 My main was a venison pie with golden puff pastry, buttered kale and mustard fruits.
 I hadn’t tried these before but they reminded me of a chutney and worked really well with the dish.
 My husband went for Goodwood Estate pork belly with crackling, Puy lentils, heritage carrot and apple puree.
 I usually find pork belly fatty but this was easily the best I have ever tried.

-At the time of writing, the Sky Garden is fully booked for the next few months for free visits.
-If booking into one of the restaurants you won’t have to wait so long.
+Visitors can reserve their Sky Garden tickets online, however at the time of writing, it is fully booked for free visits.
+They now allow walk-ins if you don’t mind queuing for a bit – 30 minutes on my last visit.
+Another solution is to reserve in one of the restaurants.
 As you would expect, you aren’t allowed to take your own food in, apart from baby food and milk.
 Don’t forget to take a camera, it is a photographer’s dream and the light is constantly changing.
 The Sky Garden is also available for hire, I can imagine it being a hot ticket for events!

 Opening hours: 10 am-6 pm, Monday to Friday.
 10 am-10 pm – weekends.